 Check any restrictive covenants contained in employees' contracts.
 The covenants could add value if the employees form an integral part of the business.
 But they could also damage the value if a potential buyer intends to radically change the staffing structure.

 The more risks there are from a purchaser's perspective, the lower the value will be

 There are specific actions you can take with a view to building a more valuable business:

 - Set up excellent management information systems, including management accounts.
 Good systems make nasty surprises unlikely.

 - Tie in key customers and suppliers through contracts and mutual dependence.

 - Minimise exposure to exchange rate fluctuations and other external factors.

 "Valuing a business is an art form, not necessarily a science." - Brian Hayden, Hayden Associates

 "The fortunes, and therefore value, of a small business can deteriorate rapidly.
 This risk should always be reflected in the valuation of small businesses." - Paddy MccGwire, Silverpeak

-"A business' value does not always equal all its assets, but rather the profit and cash flow that those assets can generate." - Brian Hayden, Hayden Associates
+"A business's value does not always equal all its assets, but rather the profit and cash flow that those assets can generate." - Brian Hayden, Hayden Associates